 Has this ever happened to you?
 You are at a kick-off meeting with a new client to gather his needs.
 At some point, he mentions his sales team is using Salesforce CRM to manage all their accounts: “Oh wouldn’t it be great if we could get information from Salesforce accounts into Jira?
 We just paid a lot to get Salesforce, and we really need to capitalize on the investment.
 If we are paying for lots of services that don’t work together, that’s no good.
 We can do it, right?”

-This is one of the multitude of requests a client can make for retrieving and gathering external data to input into Jira Software or Jira Service Desk.
+This is one of the multitude of requests a client can make for retrieving and gathering external data to input into Jira Software or Jira Service Management.

 Fortunately the answer you can give him is “Yes, of course we can!
 And I know exactly which tool you need to do that!”